Healthdirect — your trusted source of quality health information and advice

 After these periods, if the information is no longer required by us for any purpose for which it was collected and is no longer required by law to be retained by us, we will securely destroy or de-identify it.

 How to access or correct your personal information

-You have a right to request access to and/or correction of the personal information that we hold about you.
+You have a right to request access to and/or seek correction of the personal information that we hold about you.

 Before we give you access, or change your personal information, we may need to confirm your identity.
-If you provided information anonymously, it will not be possible to give you a copy of the information.

 We will not charge you for making an access request, but we may ask you to pay a reasonable fee for the work involved in providing you with this information and for associated costs such as photocopying.
 You will be notified of any costs before your request is processed.

 If we refuse to provide you with access to your record or to update your record in the way you request, we will provide you with written reasons.

 If we refuse to correct or update your information, we will make a note on your record of your request for correction.